tobyfarley/FixedPointNumerics.jl/README.md

 # FixedPointNumerics

 This package implements fixed point numbers using integers.
-Documentation is limited for the moment.
+Feature complete as an intial version.

 Basically